expo/expo/docs/pages/versions/unversioned/react-native/text.md

 ### `onPress`

 This function is called on press.
+The first function argument is an event in form of [PressEvent](../pressevent/).

 e.g., `onPress={() => console.log('1st')}`